Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

     -   Jumper titled "PA03 SELECT" must be shorted between PA03 and USB\_ID \(positions 2 and 3\)
     -   Use "TARGET USB" connector on the board to connect the USB Keyboard to the USB Host.
 A USB Type-A Female to micro-B male cable will be needed to connect the device \(This cable is not included in the kit\).
     -   The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.
     -   LED0 indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+    -   The LED on the keyboard toggles on Keyboard "CapsLock" press event.
     **[SAME54 Xplained Pro Board](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro)**

     -   A commercially available USB Keyboard is required to run this demonstration application.
     -   Use "TARGET USB" connector on the board to connect the USB Keyboard to the USB Host.
 A USB Type-A Female to micro-B male cable will be needed to connect the device \(This cable is not included in the kit\).
     -   The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.
     -   LED0 indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+    -   The LED on the keyboard toggles on Keyboard "CapsLock" press event.
     **[SAME70 Xplained Ultra Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)**

     -   A commercially available USB Keyboard is required to run this demonstration application.
     -   Jumper J203 must be shorted between PB08 and LED2 \(positions 1 and 2\).
     -   Use "TARGET USB" J200 connector on the board to connect the USB Keyboard to the USB Host.
 A USB Type-A Female to micro-B male cable will be needed to connect the device \(This cable is not included in the kit\).
     -   The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.
     -   LED3 indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+    -   The LED on the keyboard toggles on Keyboard "CapsLock" press event.
     **[SAMG55 Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMG55-XPRO)**

     -   A commercially available USB Keyboard is required to run this demonstration application.
     -   Chip Erase Jumper must be open.
     -   Use TARGET USB connector on the board to connect the USB keyboard to the USB Host.
 A USB Type-A Female to micro-B male cable will be needed to connect the device \(This cable is not included in the kit\).
     -   The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.
     -   LED0 indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
-The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.
+    -   The LED on the keyboard toggles on Keyboard "CapsLock" press event.
     **[SAM9X60-EK Evaluation Board](https://www.microchip.com/developmenttools/ProductDetails/DT100126)**

     -   A commercially available USB Keyboard is required to run this<br /> demonstration application.